 Growth Mindset Interventions

-Process-focused feedback is more effective than generic praise.
+Process-focussed feedback is more effective than generic praise.
 Instead of saying 'well done, you're so clever,' try 'I noticed you used three different strategies to solve that problem and checked your work carefully.'
 This type of feedback helps students identify specific behaviours they can repeat.
 Research by Ruth Butler shows that feedback should be informational rather than controlling, focusing on the learning process rather than the learner's identity.

 Creating a classroom culture that celebrates mistakes as learning opportunities requires consistent modelling.
 Teachers should regularly share their own learning challenges and demonstrate how they work through difficulties.
 When students see their teacher struggling with a new concept or admitting uncertainty, it normalises the learning process and reduces the stigma around not knowing something immediately.

 Collaborative learning structures can reinforce growth mindset principles.
 When students work together on challenging tasks, they naturally observe different problem-solving approaches and see that there are multiple pathways to understanding.
 Group reflection sessions where students discuss what strategies worked, what didn't, and what they'd try differently next time help embed metacognitive thinking alongside growth mindset attitudes.
+For further guidance, see our article on Rosenshine's principles.

 Research Evidence: What the Studies Show